salanoncamilleantoine-wq/ASL-Alphabet-Reader/README.md

-# ASL-Alphabet-Reader
 # ASL Alphabet Recognition on NVIDIA Jetson Orin

 ## Why I Made This Project

-I chose to make an ASL alphabet recognition project because it looked challenging and different from a basic AI project.

-I wanted to build something that could actually use a camera in real time instead of only testing AI on saved images.
-I also wanted to challenge myself by working with computer vision, machine learning, Docker, Linux, and NVIDIA Jetson hardware.
+I chose this project because it looked challenging and interesting.
+I wanted to create something that used AI and computer vision in real time instead of only testing a model on saved images.

-Another reason I chose this project was because I wanted to understand the full process of creating an AI system.
-This included finding datasets, cleaning the data, training a model, fixing errors, testing it with a real webcam, and making the final program speak the detected letter.

-My goal was to create a system where I could show an ASL letter with my hand, have the AI recognize it, display the letter on screen, and say the letter out loud.
+My goal was to make a system that could recognize ASL hand signs through a webcam, display the predicted letter, and say the letter out loud.

 ## About the Project